One of my friends posted on Facebook the other day about romance being dead. I had to disagree. So here is my take on romance.

 Romance is keeping the past in the past.

-Romance is honesty, even when it might hurt.
+Romance is honesty, even when it hurts.

 Romance is seeing yourselves together in 30 years and knowing it will just be better then.